Hormone Replacement Therapy for Women

 Testosterone in Women

 Testosterone is not just for men!
 Women produce testosterone but at much smaller doses.
-Testosterone is a vital hormone for sexual health and when it is too low women can experience low libido.
+Testosterone is a vital hormone for sexual health and when it is too low women can experience low libido, low energy.

 Testosterone